bbauska/ufo-mcdonald/README.md

 U.S.) were made the subject of a good deal of press ridicule, as Bloecher's study makes clear.
 However, after interviewing a number of the witnesses to the Portland sighting concerning their recollections of what they saw that day, I see no basis at all for rejecting these sightings.
 The official explanation for the Portland observations is "Radar Chaff", based evidently (Ref.
 6) on a report that some aircraft had made a chaff-drop in that area sometime on that day.
 "Chaff" is metal-foil cut into short strips, typically a few inches in length, ejected from military aircraft to jam radar.
 The strips float down through the air, intercepting and returning the radar pulses.
-To suggest that numerous

-police officers would confuse strips of foil, so small as to be invisible beyond a few hundred yards, with maneuvering disc-like objects seems unreasonable.
+To suggest that numerous police officers would confuse strips of foil, so small as to be invisible beyond a few hundred yards, with maneuvering disc-like objects seems unreasonable.
 I doubt that anyone who had talked directly to these officers could have seriously proposed such an explanation.
 Herein lies a difficulty: In an overwhelming majority of cases, official explanations have been conceived without any direct witness-interviewing on the part of those responsible for conceiving the explanations.

 5. Perhaps, for present purposes, the foregoing cases will suffice to indicate that there have been significant UFO incidents in cities.
 Many other examples could easily be cited.
 Elsewhere (Ref.
 2) I have discussed my interviews with witnesses in a case at Beverly, Mass., on the evening of April 22, 1966, where three adult women and subsequently a total of more than half a dozen adults (including two police officers) observed three round lighted objects hovering near a school building in the middle of Beverly.
 At one early stage of the sighting, one of the discs moved rapidly over the three women, hovering above one of them at an altitude of only a few tens of feet and terrifying the hapless woman until she bolted.
 This case was quite thoroughly checked by Mr. Raymond E. Fowler, one of NICAP's most able investigators, who has studied numerous other UFO incidents in the New England area.
 I interviewed witnesses in a most interesting sighting in Omaha in January 1966, where a stubby cigar-shaped object had been seen by a number of persons on the northwest side of the city.
 Urban UFO cases in other parts of the world are also a matter of at least journalistic if not yet scientific record.
 To sum up, though non-urban reports are definitely more numerous, urban reports do indeed exist.

-WHY DON'T ASTRONOMERS EVER SEE UFOs?
+<h2 id="ch10">WHY DON'T ASTRONOMERS EVER SEE UFOs?</h2>
 I have had this question put to me by many persons, including a number of astronomers.
 Once I was speaking to a group from an important laboratory of astronomy when the director asked why astronomers never see them.
 In the room, among his staff, were two astronomers who had seen unconventional